A non-asymptotic approach for model selection via penalization in high-dimensional mixture of experts models: Numerical experiments

 \subsection{The procedure}

-We illustrate our theoretical results in settings similar to those considered by \cite{chamroukhi2010hidden} and \cite{montuelle2014mixture}, regarding simulated as well as real data sets.
-We first observe $n$ random samples $\left(\xv_i,\yv_i\right)_{i\in[n]}$ from an forward conditional density $s^*_0$, and look for the best estimate among $s^*_m \in S^*_m, m \in \cM$, defined in \eqref{eq_define_GLoME_forward_Boundedness}.
-We considered the simple case where the mean experts are linear functions, which leads to GLoME and supervised GLLiM are identical models and $\dim\left(S_m\right) = \dim\left(S_m^*\right)$.
+We illustrate our theoretical results in settings similar to those considered by \cite{chamroukhi2010hidden} and \cite{montuelle2014mixture}, including simulated as well as real data sets.
+We first observe $n$ random samples $\left(\xv_i,\yv_i\right)_{i\in[n]}$ from an forward conditional density $s^*_0$, and look for the best estimate among $s^*_\bfm \in S^*_\bfm, \bfm \in \cM$, defined in \eqref{eq_define_GLoME_forward_Boundedness}.
+We considered the simple case where the mean experts are linear functions, which leads to GLoME and supervised GLLiM are identical models.
 Our aim is to estimate the best number of components $K$, as well as the model parameters.
 As described in more detail in \cite{deleforge2015high}, we use a GLLiM-EM algorithm to estimate the model parameters for each $K$, and select the optimal model using the penalized approach that was described earlier.
-More precisely, in the following numerical experiments, the GLoME model is learned using functons from the {\bf R} \citep{team2020r} package \href{https://cran.r-project.org/web/packages/xLLiM/index.html}{xLLiM}, available on CRAN.
-It targets to solve the inverse regression problem, defined in \eqref{eq_inverseGLLiM}, and obtain the inverse maximum likelihood estimates (MLE) $\left(\widehat{s}_m \left(\xv_i|\yv_i\right)\right)_{i \in [N]}$, $m \in \cM$, then via \eqref{eq_inverse_regression_mapping}, we obtain the forward MLE $\left(\widehat{s}_m^* \left(\yv_i|\xv_i\right)\right)_{i \in [N]}$, $m \in \cM$.
+More precisely, in the following numerical experiments, the GLoME model is learned using functions from the package \href{https://cran.r-project.org/web/packages/xLLiM/index.html}{xLLiM}, available on CRAN.
+It solves the inverse regression problem, defined in \eqref{eq_inverseGLLiM}, and obtain the inverse maximum likelihood estimates (MLE) $\left(\widehat{s}_\bfm \left(\xv_i\mid \yv_i\right)\right)_{i \in [N]}$, $\bfm \in \cM$, then via \eqref{eq_inverse_regression_mapping}, we obtain the forward MLE $\left(\widehat{s}_\bfm^* \left(\yv_i\mid \xv_i\right)\right)_{i \in [N]}$, $\bfm \in \cM$.